Biometris/statgenHTP/cran-comments.md

   * checking CRAN incoming feasibility ...
 NOTE

-    New submission

-    Possibly mis-spelled words in DESCRIPTION:
-    EPPN (40:16)
-    HTP (2:37, 38:18)
-    Phenotyping (2:24)
-    phenotyping (38:5)

-    - These are all spelled correctly.
+       Days since last update: 3

+    - In the initial version of the package one test didn't pass the noLD, OpenBLAS and MKL checks after being accepted.
+This is fixed now.

-    Suggests or Enhances not in mainstream repositories: asreml
+   Suggests or Enhances not in mainstream repositories:
+     asreml

     - asreml is a commercial R package that is used as one of the alternatives for modeling data.